Mattmandav/IHTC2024/competition_entry/IHTC_entry.md

 ## Iterative improvement hyper-heuristic

 ## Move Selection
-In each parallel evaluation, a chain of low-level heuristics of length  ``[MOVE SELECTION LENGTH]`` is applied one after another.
-The choice of low-level heuristics is ```random/using a Qlearner/Monte Carlo```  and is selected from the below list.
+In each parallel evaluation, a chain of low-level heuristics of length  ``2`` is applied one after another.
+The choice of low-level heuristics uses a simple random approach and is selected from the below list.

 ### Low-level Heuristics
 **Move 1 -** Insert non-mandatory patient